Watch Dutch videos for kids

 Use apps to build vocabulary

 There are various apps available that help your child to learn Dutch.
-We made developed the app Learn Dutch With Amy which helps children ages 2 - 5 years to build-up their vocabulary.
+We developed the app Learn Dutch With Amy to help children aged 2 - 7 years build-up their vocabulary.

 Another app available to try out is Taal en Woordenschat.

-Are you worried about speaking capabilities of your child?
+Are you worried about the speaking and hearing capabilities of your child?
 In the Netherlands there is an extensive network of speech therapists available, many of them are specialized in helping children.

 Find the Speech Therapist (Logopedist in Dutch) close to you via zorgkaartnederland.nl.